isabella232/customdpp/CONCEPTS.md

 #### Output string

-The display format string which is transduced by a *ITN* rule from the input string.
+The display format string which is transduced by *ITN* rules from the input string.

 #### Atoms in an *ITN* rule